Due to COVID most events have been cancelled or postponed. Please check back again soon.

 This Mississippi-Ottawa River Loop is called the Friendship Trail because it ties together so many communities, and is one of the loops on the much larger Voyageur Route running from Ottawa to Sudbury.
 Offering a multi-day cycling adventure highlighting the many small town experiences in Lanark County, the Friendship Trail is perfect for families, couples, or solo riders, and is a choose-your own adventure where you can make the journey as long or as short as you wish.

 In 2016, Mississippi Mills became the first small community in Eastern Ontario to receive a Bicycle Friendly Community Award from the Share the Road Cycling Coalition.
-Each June, Mississippi Mills hosts the annual Mississippi Mills Bicycle Month, where everything cycle-themed is celebrated, including the popular Tour de Mississippi Mills, a 100-kilometre cycling adventure.
+Each June, Mississippi Mills hosts the annual Mississippi Mills Bicycle Month, where everything cycle-themed is celebrated.